ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

         var: item
       loop: "{{ domain_definition | json_query('domain.server[?cluster==''cluster1''].port') }}"

-.. note:: Espaping single quotes within single quotes in YAML is done by doubling the single quote.
+.. note:: Escaping single quotes within single quotes in YAML is done by doubling the single quote.

 In this example, we get a hash map with all ports and names of a cluster::